 - A full-day State of the Bays Symposium to introduce the 2015 Public Review Draft CCMP.

-In 2016, EPA published new Guidelines for Preparing CCMPs and MassBays has moved to respond to changes in the required scope.
-In March 2017 the Management Committee approved an updated suite of goals and strategies (2017 CCMP Goals, see below).
+In 2016, EPA published new guidelines for developing CCMPs and MassBays moved to respond to changes in the required scope.
+In March 2017 the Management Committee approved an updated suite of goals and strategies.